SgtSwagrid/Boards/common/README.md

 ### Architecture

 This code is available to both the client and server at compile-time.
 It is compiled into both subprojects separately.
 In particular, this means that no JVM or JS specific functionality may be used.

+Also note that while the game and dsl code is _also_ available to both client and server, these are not part of the common subproject, and instead occupy their own subprojects.